Online Multi-Contact Receding Horizon Planning via Value Function Approximation: Conclusion

 In this article, we propose multi-fidelity \gls{rhp} and locally-guided \gls{rhp}, two novel methods that can achieve online multi-contact \gls{rhp} on uneven terrains.
 The core idea of our methods is to find computationally efficient approximations of the value function.
 To this end, multi-fidelity \gls{rhp} approximates the value function by computing the prediction horizon with convex relaxed models.
 Alternatively, locally-guided \gls{rhp} focuses on learning a value function model, in which we train an oracle to predict local objectives for completing a given task, and we then build local value functions based on these local objectives.

 The experiment result of the multi-fidelity \gls{rhp} demonstrates that it is possible to achieve online computation by relaxing the model accuracy in the prediction horizon.
-However, this can downgrade the accuracy of the value function approximated by the prediction horizon, which may cause convergence failures.
+This approach is straight-forward to implement.
+However, considering relaxed models in the prediction horizon can downgrade the accuracy of the value function approximation, which may cause convergence failures.
 To improve the performance of multi-fidelity \gls{rhp}, we believe future investigations on the balance between the computation efficiency and the model accuracy is important.

 Owing to the shortened planning horizon, our locally-guided \gls{rhp} achieves the best online convergence rate among all the \gls{rhp} frameworks.
 This computation advantage enables us to demonstrate online receding horizon planning on our real-world humanoid robot platform Talos in dynamically changing environments.
-However, we find that the oracle can have prediction errors and lead to convergence failures.
+Nevertheless, we find that the oracle can have prediction errors due to inadequate data coverage and lead to convergence failures.
 To alleviate this issue, we employ an incremental training scheme to add datapoints from the states that cause convergence failures.
 We still found it was hard to achieve 100\% prediction accuracy with this approach, showing that further investigations on improving the learning accuracy is necessary.